-Maria Galo is President of Teen Learning Lab of Greater Chicago Organization.
+Maria Galo is President of Teen Learning Lab of Greater Chicago Organization, and one of the founders.
 She lives with her family in Palatine, and has three children.
 Maria has been homeschooling since 2005 and homeschooled her two older sons all the way to college.
 Her daughter is homeschooling high school.
 Maria was a founding School Board member at Holy Family Catholic Academy in Inverness before starting to homeschool.
 She has designed and taught about two dozen homeschool classes, mostly through Home Schooling Gifted Students (HSGS) Friday Co-op as well as with small groups in the homeschooling community.
 She currently serves on the boards of HSGS and Chicago Gifted Community Center.
 She is a graduate of Loyola University Chicago, and a former Chicago Tribune assistant metro editor and staff reporter.

 Noelle McWard lives in Chicago.
 “I came into homeschooling in a rather sudden and unplanned way.
 My son, who had been having recurring issues with bullying in elementary and middle school told his father and I, in the middle of 8th grade, that he could not go back.
 We agreed and thus began our homeschooling adventure.
 We have been homeschooling now for 3 years and my son is currently 17.
 It has been the answer that we had never before considered, and it is organizations like Teen Learning Lab that has made homeschooling possible for our family.